Mikey-E/deaddrop-js/README.md

 Other Notes:
 - timestamps on log statements seem like a good idea but it was not asked for at this time so it shall not be implemented at this time.
+- assuming that for privacy, no message content should be in logs.

 ## Mitigation